Beaumont (SA)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Beaumont shows a median taxpayer income of $66,256 and an average of $111,247 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This places Beaumont in the top percentile nationally, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $72,087 (median) and $121,037 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Beaumont rank highly nationally, between the 85th and 92nd percentiles.
-The earnings profile shows that 32.6% of residents (921 people) fall into the $4000+ bracket, contrasting with the region where the $1,500 - 2,999 bracket leads at 31.8%.
-Beaumont demonstrates considerable affluence with 43.9% earning over $3,000 per week.
-After housing costs, residents retain 89.3% of income, reflecting strong purchasing power.
+Beaumont's median taxpayer income was $66,256, with an average of $111,247 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This places Beaumont among the top percentile nationally, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
+By March 2026, estimates suggest a median income of approximately $72,994 and an average income of $122,561, based on Wage Price Index growth of 10.17% since financial year 2023.
+According to the 2021 Census, household, family, and personal incomes in Beaumont rank highly nationally, between the 85th and 92nd percentiles.
+The earnings profile shows that 32.6% of residents (899 people) fall into the $4000+ bracket, contrasting with the region where the $1,500 - 2,999 bracket leads at 31.8%.
+Beaumont demonstrates considerable affluence, with 43.9% earning over $3,000 per week, supporting premium retail and service offerings.
+After housing costs, residents retain 89.3% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income